Kidney nontumor / medical renal

 Board review style answer #1

 A. Bone marrow transplant nephropathy.
-The patient's history of hematopoietic stem cell transplant together with the glomerulus pictured demonstrating amorphous material occluding the capillary loops (bloodless glomeruli).
+The patient's history of hematopoietic stem cell transplant together with the glomerulus demonstrating amorphous material occluding the capillary loops (bloodless glomeruli) makes bone marrow transplant neuropathy the most likely diagnosis.
 Answer D is incorrect because in membranous nephropathy, the glomerulus would show thickening of the basement membrane and glomerular granular IgG staining on immunofluorescence.
-Answer B is incorrect because the glomerulus in the picture is not normal.
+Answer B is incorrect because the glomerulus shown is not normal.
 Answer C is incorrect because in cases with membranoproliferative pattern of injury, the glomerulus would demonstrate mesangial and endocapillary hypercellularity and immunofluorescence would be positive for IgG and C3.

 Comment Here